By Alex Morgan 1 min read

 Ranking Hands by Strength

 Starting hand selection is central to any pre-flop strategy.
-Not all hands are worth playing, especially in early positions.
+Not all hands are worth playing, especially in Early Positions.
 Hands are often categorized into groups based on their strength:

 • Premium Hands: AA, KK, QQ, JJ, AK suited